xingfucoder/gulp-es6/README.md

   - Use the `gulp-pug` imported function to execute with the `pipe` process of gulp.
   - Get the destination folder to put the HTML resulting of the process.

+ > We will be adding some additional options to extends the Transformer Classes using the **Decorator Pattern** to provide them the possibility of chain different related utility processss.

 ## 5- Populate your gulpfile.babel.js with your custom Transformer Tasks

- When you need to execute a custom **GulpJS Transform Task** you need to create a general tasks that calls your custom Transformer Class as following:
+ When you need to execute a custom **GulpJS Transform Task**, you need to create a general tasks that calls your custom Transformer Class as following:

  ```javascript
 import gulp from 'gulp';